sahirbhatnagar/covid19/README.md

 # Quebec Covid19 data

+## UPDATE April 8, 2020

+The data is now in `.csv` format directly, so no need to parse JSON.

+## March 31, 2020

 I parsed the `JSON` behind [the INSPQ highcharts](https://www.inspq.qc.ca/covid-19/donnees) using `R` and reproduced the graphs with `ggplot2`.